jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The era of mass-production is over.
 But politicians went along with Darth Blockbuster's antagonism.
 Instead of adapting solutions to local problems, we've replicated past products and tried to live with the unhappy outcomes.

-Unfree to evolve, our society used ever more dark majic to try and make people happy.
-Thus, to look like we we're improving education, we put up more prestigious colleges.
-To deal with traffic jammed, decaying roads, we sold more luxury cars.
-To make people "happy," we built more glamorous suburban homes.
+Our society used dark majic to try and make people happy.
+Thus, to look like we're improving education, we put up more prestigious colleges.
+To deal with traffic jammed and decaying roads, we sold more luxury cars.
+To make people "happy," we built more glamorous generic suburban homes.

 ![suburbs](/img\diagrams\suburbs.jpg)
 _Guess where these pictures were taken.
 You can't!
 Mass-production brought mass-uniformity that's very unusual in our history, and in Nature._